Individual protection 2016

 If IP2016 is held as a back-up to enhanced protection or one of the fixed protection options, the enhanced or fixed protection will take precedence.
 If either enhanced protection or fixed protection is lost, IP2016 will apply.
 It is only possible to have IP2016 as a back-up where the value of benefits at 5 April 2016 was more than £1m.

-When an individual takes their benefits, they will be tested against their IP2016 protected amount rather than the SLA of £1m, and the amount crystallised will be recorded as a percentage of the protected lifetime allowance.
+When an individual takes their benefits, they will be tested against their IP2016 protected amount rather than the SLA at the time, and the amount crystallised will be recorded as a percentage of the protected lifetime allowance.
 If no tax-free cash protection applies, the maximum tax-free cash available should be calculated as the lower of:

 - 25% of the protected lifetime allowance, and